Tools & Resources

 For guidance on how to address workplace conflict when an employee approaches you for help, review the information for supervisors in Take Responsible Action: An Informal Conflict Resolution Approach.

-If you need help determining the best course of action to address a workplace issue or are unclear at any point during the process, contact AskMyHR to speak to a human resources advisor.
+If you need help determining the best course of action to address a workplace issue or are unclear at any point during the process, contact AskMyHR to speak to a human resources specialist.

 Employee health issues at work